Forestell-Python/my-basic-projects/README.md

 ## 📫 Connect:
 - Telegram: @VladForestell

-  Ps: There are lots of russian in my works, but I can translate my programms into English.
-What are you thinking about it?
+  Ps: There are lots of russian in my works, but I'm already translating my programms into English.